How much carbohydrate, fluid and sodium do I need per hour for an Ironman?

 Finding the right fuel and hydration balance can be tricky, but here's how to work out how much carbohydrate, fluid and sodium you need per hour for a long-course race

-The exact amount of carbohydrate, fluid and sodium you as an individual needs to optimise race performance depends on a number of factors.
+How much carbohydrate, fluid and sodium you require per hour during an Ironman to optimise race performance depends on a number of factors.

 These include: your expected pace and total race time, the weather conditions, your sweat rate and level of sodium loss, your level of practise and tolerance for eating and drinking on the move, and, to some extent, your body size.